All Episodes Plain Text

 I guess my biggest point is, you know, we all have a lot to say and a lot to add.

-And I think that is very important that, again, we keep C -SPAN and productions like this to make sure all our voices are continuously heard.
+And I think that is very important that, again, we keep C-STAN and productions like this to make sure all our voices are continuously heard.

 Like, you never know where you're going to go.

-So the best thing you want to do is, you know, depending on how you're brought up, you know, whether you care about more other people or it can have like a based on a life experience where you just start caring more about yourself and that starts to be a concern.
+So the best thing you want to do is, you know, depending on how you're brought up, you know, whether you care about more other people or it can have like a based on a life experience where you just start caring more about yourself, and that starts to be your concern.

 But we have too many soft targets in this country, I believe.

-And I mean I think that that should be something that we all agree on and work on as Americans, safeguarding the fact that the border wasn't as secure as it should have been and the fact that our immigration system has been abused over the years.
+The fact that the border wasn't as secure as it should have been, and the fact that our immigration system has been abused over the years.

-You know, I heard, in my city of Newark there was a cyber attack, one back back a couple years or whatever, and we had to pay the ransom.
+You know, I heard in my city of New York, there was a cyber attack one back a couple years or whatever, and we had to pay the ransom.

 And so, you know, we can't be caught dropping the ball.